 The following graphs show the before and after effects of tuning.
-This shows strong improvement, up to a full character, from percentiles 0-80.
-Only a small number of queries are left unimproved.
+This shows strong improvement, up to a full character, from percentiles 0-50.
+Unfortunately the tail queries look to be unhelped, or even very slightly hindered.

 Per-session delta in expected characters typed